Ishrat Afreen

-Ishrat Afreen (alternative spelling: Ishrat Aafreen; born 25 December 1956) is an Urdu poet.
-Her works have been translated in many languages including English, Japanese, Sanskrit and Hindi.
-The ghazal singers Jagjit Singh & Chitra Singh also performed her poetry in their anthology, Beyond Time (1987).
-Zia Mohyeddin also recites her nazms in his 17th and 20th volumes as well as his ongoing concerts.
+Ishrat Afreen (born Ishrat Jehan; alternative spelling of pen name: Ishrat Aafreen; born 25 December 1956) is an Urdu poet.
+Her works have been translated into several languages, including English, Japanese, Sanskrit, and Hindi.
+The ghazal singers Jagjit Singh and Chitra Singh performed her poetry in their anthology Beyond Time (1987), and Zia Mohyeddin has recited her nazms in his 17th and 20th recorded volumes, as well as in his ongoing concerts.

-Early life and career
+Early life and education

-She was first published at the age of 14 in the Daily Jang on 31 April 1971.
+Afreen was born Ishrat Jehan in Karachi into an educated family, the eldest of five children.
+She was first published at the age of fourteen in the Daily Jang, with the date of that publication given in secondary sources as 31 April 1971.
+She continued writing and was published in numerous literary magazines across India and Pakistan.

+She pursued undergraduate studies at Allama Iqbal Government College, Karachi, and later received a master's degree in Urdu literature from the University of Karachi.
+She also taught at the Aga Khan School and boarding house.

+Career

-She continued writing and was published in a multitude of literary magazines across India and Pakistan.
-She eventually became assistant editor for the monthly magazine Awaaz, edited by the poet Fahmida Riaz.
-Parallel to her writing career she participated in several radio shows on Radio Pakistan from 1970 to 1984 that aired nationally and globally.
-She later worked under Mirza Jamil on the now universal Noori Nastaliq Urdu script for InPage.
+Afreen became assistant editor of the monthly magazine Awaaz, edited by the poet Fahmida Riaz.
+Alongside her writing, she participated in several radio programmes on Radio Pakistan from 1970 to 1984 that were broadcast nationally and internationally.
+She later worked under Mirza Jamil on the Noori Nastaliq Urdu script for InPage.